anothrNick/github-tag-action/README.md

         fetch-depth: '0'

     - name: Bump version and push tag
-      uses: anothrNick/github-tag-action@v1
+      uses: anothrNick/github-tag-action@1.55.0 # Don't use @master unless you're happy to test the latest version
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         WITH_V: true
 ```

-**Depending if you choose example 1 or example 2 is how crafted version bumps operate when reading the commit log.
-Is recommended to use on `pull_request` instead of on commit to master/main.**
+Depending if you choose example 1 or example 2 is how crafted version bumps operate when reading the commit log.

+Is recommended to use on `pull_request` instead of on commit to master/main.

 _NOTE: set the fetch-depth for `actions/checkout@v2` or newer to be sure you retrieve all commits to look for the semver commit message._